 Several Freedom Force members ended up in a grudge fight against Cable.
-But he and several New Mutants clobbered them.
+But he and some New Mutants clobbered them.

-The sighting turned out to be genuine, and all three were left unconscious by the Hulk.
+The sighting turned out to be genuine, and all three agents were left unconscious by the Hulk.

 In 1991, Mystique acted upon notes left by Destiny about Firestar (Angelica Jones).

 The notes were cryptic, but Darkholme decided to arrest Jones as an unregistered mutant.
-From there she’d convince her to join, which seemed to align with Destiny’s predictions.
+From there she’d convince her to join the Force, which seemed to align with Destiny’s predictions.

 - Spiral sabotaged the mission, as she irrationally hated Firestar.
 She also grievously wounded Jones’ father.